The Precept is that element of your Council Tax that is paid to Cam Parish Council.

 The Community Infrastructure Levy (CIL) is a charge on developers and land owners made when liable planning permissions are implemented.
 It allows Collecting Authorities to help fund the infrastructure that is needed as a result of development.

-Cam parish Council receives a 15% share of CIL monies collected by Stroud District Council for development within Cam Parish.
-It is hoped that as a result of having a fully approved Neighbourhood Development Plan this will increase to 25%.
+Cam parish Council receives a 25% share of CIL monies collected by Stroud District Council for development within Cam Parish as a result of having a fully approved Neighbourhood Development Plan.

 The funds are currently held by Cam Parish Council and any expenditure will be reported in accordance with the regulations.